yuvipanda/test-jupyterhub-image-locally/README.md

 5. You should see a text box that allows you to specify any docker image to start.
 Enter the name of the image you wanna try.

+   Note that if you are pulling from a remote registry, large images may take a while to pull.
+   The default configuration waits upto 5 minutes for an image to start.
+You can speed this up by manually doing a `docker pull <image>` before trying.

 6. If it starts up successfully, then success!

 7. If the image fails to start, you can use regular `docker` commands to look at its logs.